zk-passport/openpassport/sdk/README.md

 ### Verify the proof

-The function fired from the OpenPassport app will send a `OpenPassportVerifierInputs` object.
+The function fired from the OpenPassport app will send an `OpenPassportVerifierInputs` object.

 ```typescript
 const result: OpenPassportVerifierReport = await verifier.verify(openPassportVerifierInputs);